marianaplazas/mine/Ex-Machina/README.md

 `x = sieve(10000)`

-So this line in words says, apply the function to the number 10000 and asing the result in a variable call x so if x stores the return of the operation we can see what it stores use a simple print, but because we don't know what is gonna to print just let me try with a smallest number like 10, so I said
+So this line in words says, apply the function to the number 10000 and asing the result in a variable call x so if x stores the return of the operation we can see what it stores just using a simple print (the language used in the program is Python), but because we don't know what is gonna to print just let me try with a smallest number like 10, so I said

 ```python
 x = sieve(10) #asing the result in x